-This article was written by a Top TIDY Homekeeper Anna M.
+This article was written by Anna M.

 When was the last time you cleaned your oven?
 If you're like me, you may feel like avoiding that question.
 Most people don't look forward to the messy, often smelly job of cleaning the oven.
 I don't think you'll find a way to clean an oven without elbow grease.
 You can get the job done without smoking out your house or using smelly oven cleaning chemicals.
 Set aside some time, roll up your sleeves and cross this chore off your to-do list.

 For this project, you'll need a few supplies you probably have in your house already.
 They are:

 Use the paper towels to wipe out any dry or flaky gunk from the floor and sides of the oven.
 You can also use the putty knife to gently loosen any larger chunks that look like they'll come off easily.

 Fill your cake pan about halfway with water, and then add a cup or two of vinegar.
 Heat the oven to 350 degrees, and bake for about one hour with the cake pan on the middle rack.
 The vinegar will begin to soften the grease and grime left on the walls and floor of the oven.
 After an hour, turn off the oven but keep the door shut while it cools down.
 This process could take 30 to 60 minutes.